Cookies on the Laser website

 The Financial Times Stock Exchange (FTSE), US, Asian and European markets have completely crashed at record rates; with a fall in financial markets, usually demand in those countries for manufacturing, production and therefore Oil/gas and power fall in line.
 We have seen the US stock market cease trading for 15 minutes (due to the market crashing more than 7%) three times in the past 10 days, something that has not been triggered since 1997.
 Global economies look to be heading into recession.

 Following recent Government advice on the contagion, many businesses around the UK have been actively looking for employees to work from home (WFH) if possible in an attempt to limit social contact.
 Working from home has a number of advantages, however, this can impact your energy costs.
-Below are 3 useful tips in staying energy efficient during this worrying time.

 Working from home can cause temptation to switch your heating on during times that you would not usually do so when out of the house.
 The simple fix is to choose your wardrobe wisely.
 Dressing in pyjamas may sound tempting, however, staying warm is an important way to reduce the need for central heating, saving you unnecessary costs.